 Prior to the storm you may notice the pretreating of certain priority roads with liquid brine.
 The brine is a specific concentration (23.3 %) of sodium chloride that lowers the freezing point of water.
-Although we would like to pre-treat all of our roads, it’s just not possible due to the time it takes.
-New this season is the addition of a third pretreat vehicle.
+Although we would like to pre-treat all of our roads, it’s just not possible due to time and equipment availability.
 When appropriate we plan to pretreat all of the snow emergency routes with liquid brine.

 - To park a motor vehicle or to allow that vehicle to remain parked anywhere on any snow emergency routes designated; or